tallforasmurf/CHIP8IDE/readme.md

 * [disassemble.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/disassemble.py) performs the disassembly of a binary file.
 It is interesting to compare this to `chip8.py`; they both decode the same binary instruction values, one to execute them and one to convert them to source.

 * [display.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/display.py) implements the Display window with its emulated screen and keypad.
-Like `source.py` it is a whole lot PyQt5 class definitions.
+Like `source.py` it is a whole lot of PyQt5 class definitions.

 * [memory.py](https://github.com/tallforasmurf/CHIP8IDE/blob/master/memory.py) is the code that actually runs the emulator.
 The bulk of it is code to create and manage three Qt Tables using Qt's Model-View architecture.
 The tables display memory, the call stack, and the registers.
 Down at the bottom is the [asynchronous QThread](https://github.com/tallforasmurf/CHIP8IDE/blob/master/memory.py#L1031) that runs when you click the RUN button, so the CHIP-8 emulator can go full speed while Qt still handles mouse clicks and keyboard actions.